Aortic dissection

 CT, especially with arterial contrast enhancement and specifically computed tomography angiography (CTA) of the aorta is the investigation of choice, able not only to diagnose and classify the dissection but also to evaluate for distal complications.
 It has reported sensitivity and specificity of nearly 100% 3,5.

-Thoracic aortic dissection can extend distally into the abdominal aorta and iliac arteries; therefore, simultaneous CT imaging of the abdomen and pelvis is often performed to identify concomitant mesenteric or abdominal visceral malperfusion.
+Thoracic aortic dissection can extend distally into the abdominal aorta and iliac arteries.
+Simultaneous CT imaging of the abdomen and pelvis is therefore often performed to identify concomitant mesenteric or abdominal visceral malperfusion.

-Dissections involving the aortic root should ideally be assessed with ECG-gated CTA which nearly totally eliminates pulsation artifact.
-Pulsation artifact can mimic dissection, which is very common and seen in up to 92% of non-gated CTA studies 8.
+Dissections involving the aortic root should ideally be assessed with ECG-gated CTA which nearly eliminates pulsation artifact.
+Pulsation artifacts can mimic dissection, which is very common and seen in up to 92% of non-gated CTA studies 8.

 Contrast-enhanced CT (preferably CTA) gives excellent detail.
 Findings include 1-3,5: